Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 - Take your own music.
 We don’t mean blast it like the others, but nothing is stopping you from listening to music at a softer level that just takes the edge off others’ sounds

 - Take a windshield or build sides around your camping spot.
 This will help block some of the noise

 - Earplugs will be your best friend at night (this also helps with noisy tents in the wind!)

 Busy campgrounds can result in a lot of vehicle movement and people walking around with torches in the dark.
 This isn’t generally a problem in a caravan with blackout blinds, canvas swag or camper trailer, but in an ordinary tent, that light shines through.
 Brightly!

 Using a foil blanket not only helps keep the heat out of tents, but also helps avoid the light getting in.
 There is also a range of blackout tents now available, like this Coleman Instant Up Darkroom 4 person tent:

 Alternatively, if you are happy to keep a low light on in the tent, this will help soften any big spotlights or headlights that come your way.
 Just be careful that this will attract insects and bugs to your tent.

 If all else fails, sleep with a comfy night blindfold – and you may even sleep in longer in the morning!

 Camping set up

 Also, be aware of the space still around you.
 We’ve had a situation where some guys rocked up at 2am and thought it would be a good idea to set up camp next to us.
 The problem was, this space was less than a tiny car squeezed into a shoebox!
-After a while, they gave up on the idea but at that time in the morning with some clearly intoxicated passengers, it would have been less than nice to confront the situation.
+After a while, they gave up on the idea, but at that time in the morning with some clearly intoxicated passengers, it would have been less than friendly to confront the situation.